zhou-tao/vue-power-admin/README.md

 - **Theme:** Configurable runtime multiple themes.
 - **International:** Built-in mainstream internationalization solutions.
 - **Layouts:** Multiple classic layouts can be switched by configuration and can be customized.
-- **Permissions:** Multi-level permission control, including role permission, menu permission, and button permission.
+- **Permissions:** Multi-level permission control, including role permission, menu permission, and button permission(in v2).
 - **Unocss:** Use the lightest atomized CSS solution.
 - **Components:** Encapsulate a large number of common background components.
 - **Generator:** Integrated code template generator to improve development efficiency.